Bangkok Transit Skytrain

 Smoking ban in the railway trains of the world

-Smoking ban in restaurants and bars in Thailand
+Smoking ban in restaurants, bars and railways in Thailand

 Thailand